arqubusier/AdaDoxygen/README.md

 * To hide output from gnat2xml, pass the ` -q` flag with `--gnat-options`
 * To hide output from doxygen, set QUIET to YES in your doxyfile
 * To hide output from adadoxygen, pass the -q flag

+## Development
+### How to list unsupported elements
+* Set gnat2xml and doxygen to quiet
+* AdaDoxygen will default print `Not parsed: <element-tag-name>`
+* To print more information about the unparsed element, change the last elif-statement in PPFile.parseRecursive

+### How to add support for a unparsed element
+* Add a extract handler for your xml node tag in PPFile.parseRecursive that extracts data from xml to a python dict
+* Add a convert handler in PPFile.writeRecursive that converts your python dict to plain text with C++ syntax